Where is Washington Jesuit Academy located? Is it easy to get to?

 Our ordinary school day starts with breakfast before classes begin, includes a full set of classes, plus sports and other extracurricular activities in the afternoon and mandatory supervised homework sessions in the evening – a day that extends from about 7:30 in the morning until 6:30 at night.
 Our school week includes enrichment study, field trips, clubs, and service projects.
-In addition, our school year extends into the summer with required participation in a 7-week summer camp that provides academic, recreational and cultural activities.
+In addition, our school year extends into the summer with required participation in a 5-week Summer Enrichment Program that provides academic, recreational and cultural activities.

 Will the teachers be qualified?

 Experienced, well-prepared and skilled teachers provide most of the instruction in the core academic courses.
 Our full-time staff of professional teachers are assisted by volunteers who work in instructional and administrative support.
 Our teachers are not only well-qualified in the teaching profession, they are fully committed to our more rigorous and more supportive program.

 The Academy is sponsored by the Jesuits, a Catholic religious order with a long and successful history in education.
 (Locally, the Jesuits sponsor Georgetown University, Georgetown Prep and Gonzaga High School.)
 While the Academy will offer religion classes from a Catholic perspective and provide worship opportunities in keeping with the Catholic tradition, we do not require that our students be Catholic.
 The educational approach is respectful of the particular religious faiths of all of our students.